 Speak up for those who cannot speak for themselves, for the rights of all who are destitute.

 Speak up for the people who have no voice.
 Stand up for the oppressed.
 It’s our duty to help those who cannot help themselves.
-We ought to go into the world and donate our time, money and resources for the poor, the destitute and the suffering.
 We must be protectors of those who are unable to plead their own cause.
-It’s up to us to share the Gospel and demonstrate the teachings of Jesus to the people so they too may know the mercy, forgiveness and love of God.
+We ought to go into the world and do what we can to help the poor, the destitute and the suffering.
+It’s up to us to share the Gospel of Jesus with people so they too may know the mercy, forgiveness and love of God.

 For the Son of Man came to seek and to save that which was lost.

 Because of the actions of Adam and Eve in the Garden of Eden sin entered the world and separated us from God.
 But God loved us so much He made a way for us to be saved.
 He sent His only Son, Jesus, to this world to seek and to save the lost, to offer us the free gift of salvation.
-He rescued us from a life of sin, from the guilt of sin and from the power of sin when He paid the ultimate price and gave His life for our sin on Calvary so our relationship with God could be restored.
+He rescued us from a life of sin, from the guilt of sin and from the power of sin when He paid the ultimate price on Calvary.
+He did this so our relationship with God could be restored.
 So then, what shall we do to receive this gift?
 Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
-(Acts 2:28) As followers of Christ, we need to share this Good News with the world while there is still time.
+(Acts 2:28) As followers of Christ, it’s our duty to share this Good News with the world while there is still time.